-- A. Effective the first pay period of the month of July or January (whichever occurs first) following approval of this Agreement by the Board of County Commissioners pursuant to NRS 288.153(1),revisions to job family progression under Article 7, incentive payments in Article 8, as well as Holiday payments in Article 14, will become payable as outlined in this Agreement. - B. Effective the first January which is at least 60 calendar days following approval of this Agreement by the Board of County Commissioners pursuant to NRS 288.153 (1) or 288.215 (12), revisions to insurance premiums in Article 9 will become payable as outlined in this Agreement. - C. For periods prior to the effective dates as described in section A above, incentive payments (Article 8), insurance payments (Article 9) and job family progressions (Article 7) will be made based upon the prior labor agreement (2017-2022). - D. Each employee covered by this Agreement and actively employed in a covered position as of the effective date as described in A, above will receive a one-time, lump sum payment of \$6000.00 in the first full pay period following the effective date as described in A. above.
+- A. Effective the first pay period of the month of July or January (whichever occurs first) following approval of this Agreement by the Board of County Commissioners pursuant to NRS 288.153(1), incentive payments in Article 8, as well as Holiday payments in Article 14, will become payable as outlined in this Agreement. - B. Effective the first January which is at least 60 calendar days following approval of this Agreement by the Board of County Commissioners pursuant to NRS 288.153 (1) or 288.215 (12), revisions to insurance premiums in Article 9 will become payable as outlined in this Agreement. - C. For periods prior to the effective dates as described in section A and B above, incentive payments (Article 8), insurance payments (Article 9) and job family progressions (Article 7) will be made based upon the prior labor agreement (2017-2022). - D. Each employee covered by this Agreement and actively employed in a covered position as of the effective date as described in A, above will receive a one-time, lump sum payment in the amount set forth below in the first full pay period following the effective date as described in A. above. - 1.
+For those employees who will go into steps 1-4 of the salary schedule: \$16.000. - 2.
+For those employees who will go into steps 5-8 of the salary schedule: \$8,000.